- Basic survival equipment should be your own

 - Small items should be brightly marked or have reflector tape

-- Several thinner layers are better than one bulky layer
+- Several thin layers are better than one bulky layer

-- Breathable, water resistant fabrics better than totally waterproof
+- Breathable, water resistant fabrics are better than waterproof

 - Check for good construction

 - Doubled stitched, taped seams on outer garments